unsw-restech/unsw-restech.github.io/docs/_sources/using_katana/running_jobs.rst.txt

 In fact, if there is spare capacity on Katana, which there is most of the time, six 10 hours jobs will finish before a single 20 hour job will.
 Requesting more resources for your job decreases the places that the job can run

-The most obvious example is going over the 12 hour limit which limits the number of compute nodes that your job can run on but it is worth .
+The most obvious example is going over the 12 hour limit which limits the number of compute nodes that your job can run on.
 For example specifying the CPU in your job script restricts you to the nodes with that CPU.
 A job that requests 20Gb will run on a 128Gb node with a 100Gb job already running but a 30Gb job will not be able to.

 Running your jobs interactively makes it hard to manage multiple concurrent jobs
 ================================================================================